 A surveillance schemes is overseen by the Veterinary Medicines Directorate (VMD), a Defra agency.

 This is known as the Statutory Surveillance Scheme.
 This is funded by the livestock industry and tests food from UK animals.
-All EU countries have a legal requirement to test their produce for residues of veterinary medicines and a smaller number of pesticides and heavy metals.
+All EU countries have a legal requirement to test their produce for residues of veterinary medicines and a smaller number of pesticides and heavy metals and a similar scheme is expected to be in place in the UK after the end of the EU exit transition period.

-This statutory surveillance programme fulfils the UK’s obligations under Directive 96/23/EC.
-The samples included red meat, poultry, eggs, milk, farmed fish, wild and farmed game, and honey.
+This statutory surveillance programme includes samples from red meat, poultry, eggs, milk, farmed fish, wild and farmed game, and honey.

 Follow-up action is taken by the Animal & Plant Health Agency, The Fisheries Research Services (Scotland) and the Centre for Environment Fisheries & Aquaculture Science (CEFAS), on every sample which on confirmatory analysis shows the presence of unauthorised substances or concentrations of authorised substances above the MRL (Maximum Residue Limits).
 A thorough on-farm investigation is undertaken by a Veterinary Officer (VO) or a Fish Health Officer (FHO) of the relevant agency who may be accompanied by an Investigation Officer (IO) of DEFRA’s legal department.
 This investigation will involve an inspection of farm records and stock and the collection of further samples from suspect animals.
 If clear evidence of abuse is found, the farmer will be prosecuted.